devpromgr/LogReader/README.md

 Authors:
   [Peter Ashley](https://www.linkedin.com/in/petersouleashley/)

-The purpose of this repository is to experment with ML AI based log ingestion and recognition, in particular attempting to use fast.ai deep learning more that traditional methods (e.g. word frequency features)
+The purpose of this repository is to experment with ML AI based log ingestion and recognition, in particular attempting to use fast.ai deep learning more that traditional methods (e.g. word frequency features) for use cases of log information processsing.

 Use Case:
 - As a skilled security engineer, I want to make a custom integration for a device's log information, so that it may be processed in a standardized way by using known security information schemas.
 For example, alert on N+ failed login attempts followed by success.